 Check out how you and your family members can have more play time in York by reading the options below or reviewing the map of events.

 York was chosen as one of ten cities within the nation to receive funding from the Partnership for a Healthier America (PHA).
-Thanks to PHA, York will host four Play Streets events within York city during the summer of 2013.
+Thanks to PHA, York hosted four Play Streets events within York city during the summer of 2013.
 Please see our Play Streets page under the drop down tab for more information!

 Playful City USA